 3. Verify that the proper PSI/ISI examination for Class 2 components is identified in the database.

-4. If components were inappropriately omitted from the database, review the drawings for an additional three piping systems as outlined above.
+4. If the inspector determines components were inappropriately omitted from the database, review the drawings for an additional three piping systems as outlined above.
 If no other components were inappropriately omitted, terminate the review.

-5. If additional components that were inappropriately omitted, terminate the review and notify the licensee and reschedule another review after the licensee corrects and reviews the database.
+5. If the inspector identifies additional components that were inappropriately omitted, terminate the review and notify the licensee and reschedule another review after the licensee corrects and reviews the database.

 d.
-For Class 1 and Class 2 system, conduct a detailed review of the drawings and walkdown the system, ensure that all welds are depicted, and evaluate a selection of the components to ascertain accessibility and clearances for future s.
+For a representative sample of Class 1 and Class 2 system piping, conduct a detailed review of the drawings and walkdown the system, ensure that all welds are depicted, and evaluate a selection of the components to ascertain accessibility and clearances for future ISIs.
 Determine if construction modifications have added welds, if so, have these welds been added to the PSI/ISI scope.

 e.
 Obtain drawings for a minimum of ten ASME Code Class 3 components (preferably different types of components), showing the welded attachments.
 Using these drawings, perform the following procedure steps: